vulkayes/vulkayes-thesis/documents/validations/creation_validations.md

 * `ppEnabledExtensionNames` must not contain both `VK_KHR_buffer_device_address` and `VK_EXT_buffer_device_address`

 \valcombox

 * If the `pNext` chain includes a `VkPhysicalDeviceVulkan11Features` structure, then it must not include a `VkPhysicalDevice16BitStorageFeatures`, `VkPhysicalDeviceMultiviewFeatures`, `VkPhysicalDeviceVariablePointersFeatures`, `VkPhysicalDeviceProtectedMemoryFeatures`, `VkPhysicalDeviceSamplerYcbcrConversionFeatures`, or `VkPhysicalDeviceShaderDrawParametersFeatures` structure
-	- \color{validation-comment} Handled by API design
+	- \valcom Handled by API design

 * If the `pNext` chain includes a `VkPhysicalDeviceVulkan12Features` structure, then it must not include a `VkPhysicalDevice8BitStorageFeatures`, `VkPhysicalDeviceShaderAtomicInt64Features`, `VkPhysicalDeviceShaderFloat16Int8Features`, `VkPhysicalDeviceDescriptorIndexingFeatures`, `VkPhysicalDeviceScalarBlockLayoutFeatures`, `VkPhysicalDeviceImagelessFramebufferFeatures`, `VkPhysicalDeviceUniformBufferStandardLayoutFeatures`, `VkPhysicalDeviceShaderSubgroupExtendedTypesFeatures`, `VkPhysicalDeviceSeparateDepthStencilLayoutsFeatures`, `VkPhysicalDeviceHostQueryResetFeatures`, `VkPhysicalDeviceTimelineSemaphoreFeatures`, `VkPhysicalDeviceBufferDeviceAddressFeatures`, or `VkPhysicalDeviceVulkanMemoryModelFeatures` structure
-	- \color{validation-comment} Handled by API design
+	- \valcom Handled by API design

 * If `ppEnabledExtensions` contains code:"VK_KHR_draw_indirect_count" and the `pNext` chain includes a `VkPhysicalDeviceVulkan12Features` structure, then `VkPhysicalDeviceVulkan12Features`::`drawIndirectCount` must be `VK_TRUE`
-	- \color{validation-comment} Handled by API design
+	- \valcom Handled by API design

 * If `ppEnabledExtensions` contains code:"VK_KHR_sampler_mirror_clamp_to_edge" and the `pNext` chain includes a `VkPhysicalDeviceVulkan12Features` structure, then `VkPhysicalDeviceVulkan12Features`::`samplerMirrorClampToEdge` must be `VK_TRUE`
-	- \color{validation-comment} Handled by API design
+	- \valcom Handled by API design

 * If `ppEnabledExtensions` contains code:"VK_EXT_descriptor_indexing" and the `pNext` chain includes a `VkPhysicalDeviceVulkan12Features` structure, then `VkPhysicalDeviceVulkan12Features`::`descriptorIndexing` must be `VK_TRUE`
-	- \color{validation-comment} Handled by API design
+	- \valcom Handled by API design

 * If `ppEnabledExtensions` contains code:"VK_EXT_sampler_filter_minmax" and the `pNext` chain includes a `VkPhysicalDeviceVulkan12Features` structure, then `VkPhysicalDeviceVulkan12Features`::`samplerFilterMinmax` must be `VK_TRUE`
-	- \color{validation-comment} Handled by API design
+	- \valcom Handled by API design

 * If `ppEnabledExtensions` contains code:"VK_EXT_shader_viewport_index_layer" and the `pNext` chain includes a `VkPhysicalDeviceVulkan12Features` structure, then `VkPhysicalDeviceVulkan12Features`::`shaderOutputViewportIndex` and `VkPhysicalDeviceVulkan12Features`::`shaderOutputLayer` must both be `VK_TRUE`
-	- \color{validation-comment} Handled by API design
+	- \valcom Handled by API design

 \valcomboxend